ibrain-one/public/README.md

 ## Contact Us

 Got questions or ideas?
 We're eager to hear from you.
-Reach out at [infi@ibrain.one](mailto:info@ibrain.one) for collaborations, inquiries, or feedback.
+Reach out at [info@ibrain.one](mailto:info@ibrain.one) for collaborations, inquiries, or feedback.

 Let's build the future of AI together.
 Join us at iBrain One.